Let's get started!

 Note: You must complete the FAFSA after January 1 but before March 1, to meet the priority deadline.

-- Obtain a PIN for the student and one parent to e-sign the FAFSA
+- Obtain your FSA ID and a separate one for a parent to e-sign the FAFSA

 - Apply online at https://fafsa.ed.gov